amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/README.md

 This is a workshop about writing static code analyzers in Go for Go.
 In this lecture you will learn about how to write a static code analysis in Go, and implement one yourself.

+By the end of this workshop, you'll have a better understanding of the Go packages related to writing static code analyzers and you'll also know how to write a code analyzer yourself.

 I will start the lecture by giving an overview of static analyzers and how compilers work.
-Afterwards, you will learn about 2 different representations (AST and SSA) of the code, and write an analyzer in each of those.
-You will also learn about the analysis API making writing analyzers easier and finish with a discussion.
+Afterwards, you will learn about 2 different representations of the code (AST and SSA), and write an analyzer in each of those.
+You will also learn about the analysis API making writing analyzers easier and then we'll finish with a discussion.

 ### Contents:
 1. [Introduction to compilers and static analysis](https://github.com/amit-davidson/GopherCon2021IsraelStaticAnalysisWorkshop/blob/master/intro/text.md)